Accessibility: what is it and why should we address it?

 The more formal statistical title (also sometimes called ‘metadata’) may have traditionally had ‘Figure n’ at the start to denote which number chart it is in the report.
-However, GDS no longer advise this for charts published on GOV.UK but ONS still advise it for their website.
+GDS no longer advise this for charts published on GOV.UK but ONS still advise it for their website.

 These headings should follow the correct heading tagging structure which will depend on where a chart sits in a report.
 Remember, first level subheadings should be tagged as H2, second level as H3 and so on.

 Use the Scalable Vector Graphic (SVG) format

 Using the SVG format is not explicitly mentioned in the accessibility guidelines but they should be considered the most accessible option for images of charts.
 Unlike bitmap file types such as JPG or PNG, SVGs retain the same quality no matter what screen resolution or size they are viewed at.
 This means a user can zoom in and out and the image retains its quality – this adaptability makes it a more accessible format.
 Example of a chart image in an SVG, JPEG and PNG format.

 GOV.UK allows this format but some websites may not.
 SVGs are also a relatively new format.
 If you work with a publishing team, talk to them about using SVGs and what formats they prefer you to supply images in.